MicrosoftDocs/win32/desktop-src/direct3d9/rendering-from-user-memory-pointers.md

 ---
-Description: A secondary set of rendering interfaces supports passing vertex and index data directly from user memory pointers.
+description: A secondary set of rendering interfaces supports passing vertex and index data directly from user memory pointers.
 These interfaces support a single stream of vertex data only.
 For more information, see the following reference topics. ms.assetid: 6f64cc17-cffc-4d18-acf2-73e400fa26f9
 title: Rendering from User Memory Pointers (Direct3D 9) ms.topic: article